 One of the first considerations people have is what to leave, or what to put in.
-I would say aside from the main furnishings, remove anything that has significant monetary or sentimental value.
+We would say aside from the main furnishings, remove anything that has monetary or sentimental value.
 Items such as cutlery and crockery are supplied by the tenant.
-When decorating cost should be a crucial factor, often capital expenditure isn’t reflected in rental income.
+When preparing a property for rental cost should be a crucial factor, often capital expenditure isn’t reflected in rental income.
 We prepare a detailed initial inspection report to advise you in this area and can arrange and coordinate any recommended works.
 We recommend professional photography for advertising purposes.
 This can be done for a nominal cost and the photos can be used for all future lettings.

 Prior to a tenant moving in the following will need to be finalised: